boxcar/boxcar-cordova-plugin/README.md

 Objects passed to `onalert` and `onnotificationclick` callbacks have those fields:

 * `id` - unique identifier of push notification
-* `time` - time in miliseconds since epoch of when this message was received, this value can be converted to Date object by calling `new Date(msg.time)`
+* `time` - time in milliseconds since epoch of when this message was received, this value can be converted to Date object by calling `new Date(msg.time)`
-* `sound` - string identifer of sound which should be played with notification
+* `sound` - string identifier of sound which should be played with notification
 * `badge` - number of unread messages on server
 * `body` - body of push notification
 * `richPush` - boolean value telling if this push includes html formated content